post

 In 2003 Vince Briel, working with Tom Owad, got the idea to design an Apple 1 replica.
 He looked at the Apple 1 circuit and took the easy parts: the 6502 and 6821, RAM, ROM.

-The dificult part is the video circuit with hard to get parts and replaced that with a ATMega processor.
+The difficult part is the video circuit with hard to get parts and replaced that with a ATMega processor.
 He also added a PS/1 keyboard input and combined that with the parallel keyboard input circuit.
 The result was a functional replica of the Apple 1 on real hardware.

-My experience with the Replica 1 begin with the Replica 1 SE in 2007, the same period Vince made the
+My experience with the Replica 1 begin with the Replica 1 SE in 2007, the same period Vince made the Micro-KIM

 What you can find here: